chrsmys/TowersOfHanoi/Readme.md

 ==================

 This game is created in Spritekit and is a basic implementation of towers of hanoi with an autosolve feature.
-It took about 4 hours to create and design, so it is pretty rough, but it is a perfect example of how to use breadth first search to solve basic problems.
+It took about 4 hours to create and design, but it is a good example of how to use breadth first search to solve basic problems.
 The autosolve feature solves it based on the current position of the disks on the pegs.